zjg555543/xlayer-node/docs/components/rpc.md

 # Component: RPC

-## X1 RPC:
+## XLayer RPC:

-The X1 RPC relays transactions to the Trusted sequencer.
+The XLayer RPC relays transactions to the Trusted sequencer.

 ## Hard dependencies: